 Cashflow forecasting is the obvious example here, but tech is advancing faster than ever so it’s by no means the only technology that will require mastery.

 The younger generation have the advantage here for sure!
-I just have to look at my 7 year old on an iPad to see that.
+I just have to look at my youngest on an iPad to see that.
 Understanding and navigating great tech is fast becoming a necessity.
 Again, there is support out there – The Voyantist, and NextGen’s TechStack being great examples.

 Human skills